 Additionally, below are some screenshots of the far-field plots and antenna layout from my model (click to enlarge):

-The radiation pattern is very similar to a standard dipole on the first resonant frequency, and equally very similar to an Off-Center-Fed-Dipole on the resonant harmonic bands.
+The radiation pattern is very similar to a standard dipole on its fundamental (ie. the first resonant frequency band), and equally very similar to an Off-Center-Fed-Dipole on the resonant harmonic bands.
 I read somewhere that essentially there is no such thing as an EFHW, and that it actually is an extremely off-center fed dipole.
 Well, I can confirm this by looking at the radiation pattern, and its electrical characteristics.
 Regardless of how you want to call it, it is essentially a dipole fed from one wire end with an impedance transformer to match the feed-point impedance to the transmission line impedance, that’s about it!.

 Generally speaking EFHW antennas seem to be a good compromise antenna due to their increased practicality of feeding at the wire-end, which is their significant advantage.
 However expect performance similar to (or slightly worse than) an OCFD/Windom, nothing more.